ircdocs/modern-irc/index.md

 ## Optional Messages

 These messages are not required for a server implementation to work, but SHOULD be implemented.
-If a command is not implemented, it MUST return the [`ERR_UNKNOWNCOMMAND`](#errunknowncommand-421) numeric.
+If a command is not implemented, it MUST return the {% numeric ERR_UNKNOWNCOMMAND %} numeric.

 ### AWAY message